Where to place a carbon monoxide detector, and how it works

 Carbon monoxide detectors are available at most DIY stores or online.
 There are many different types, but go for one that makes a sound, so you’re alerted to a leak straight away.
 The patch detectors, which change colour when a leak is detected, are useless if a leak occurs while you’re asleep.

-Reliable detectors cost £20 or more.
+Reliable detectors cost around £20 or more.
 This article by Which? offers guidance on making the right choice.

 Make sure your detector complies with the BS50291 standard, and has a British or European Kitemark.